MicrosoftDocs/azure-docs/articles/aks/deploy-confidential-containers-default-policy.md

 ## Configure container

-Before you configure access to the Azure Key Vault Managed HSM and secret, and deploy an application as a Confidential container, you need to complete the configuration of the workload identity.
+Before you configure access to the Azure Key Vault and secret, and deploy an application as a Confidential container, you need to complete the configuration of the workload identity.

 To configure the workload identity, perform the following steps described in the [Deploy and configure workload identity][deploy-and-configure-workload-identity] article: